AmiraFadl/NMA-Project/README.md

 # Neuromatch Academy - Computational Neuroscience 2022 final project

 This repo contains code for the NMA 2022 fMRI project by the " The Nomads" group from Injera pod.

-#Team Members:
-Yazan Ziad, Amira K. Fadl, Yasmine Guenni, Ziad A. Gamil, Esraa R. Moawad

 > **Warning**
 > You can now open the notebooks by opening them in Github (click above) and then use the "Open in Colab" link